J-TAG/chocal-chat-server/README.md

 }
 ```

 In the `update` field we have one of `userJoined` or `userLeft` values.

-If it is `userJoined` means a new user is joined to chat and his Avatar picture will be in the `image` field in base64 encode.
-If it has value of `userLeft` it means a user had left the chat and we can find his name in `name` field.
+* If it is `userJoined` means a new user is joined to chat and his Avatar picture will be in the `image` field in base64 encode and MIME type of avatar will be in `image_type` field.
+* If it has value of `userLeft` it means a user had left the chat and we can find his name in `name` field.

 # Clients